CloudWithChris/cloudwithchris.com/content/episode/community-gaming-2204/index.md

 tags:
 - Gaming
 - Community
-- Azure
-- Azure DevOps
-- GitHub
+- Sea of Thieves
-- Among Us
-# youtube: VyQI5SOsw3M
+youtube: Fa06RRQn9m8
 upcoming: true
 ---
 Join members of the cloud community as they talk through what's top of mind, the latest trends, and have a bit of fun in a game or two!
 This takes place on the first Wednesday of each month